 Note: CEQ dyes are light sensitive and degrade over time (within a day or two in formamide).
 Keep any dye-containing reagents or mixes on ice.
 Plan to do the dye cleanup of the cycle sequence reaction within 18-24 hours of starting the cycle sequence thermocycling.
-Samples can be left dry indefinitely at -20°C AFTER the dye removal step if necessary.
+Samples can be left dry indefinitely at $-20^{\circ}$ C AFTER the dye removal step if necessary.

 Note: DNA concentration is an important variable for sequencing reactions.
 It is best, at least initially, to quantify your cleaned PCR products on the nanodrop spectrophotometer.
-Ideally you want concentrations in the order of: [6]10-40[60] ng/ μ L for PCR products 400-800 bps long [10]15-65[80] ng/ μ L for PCR products 900-1200 bps long [15]20-80[120] ng/ μ L for PCR products 1300-2000 bps long Concentrations lower than the lower bracketed limit will definitely NOT give good product, with variable success up to the lower non-bracketed limit.
+Ideally you want concentrations in the order of: [6]10-40[60] ng/μL for PCR products 400-800 bps long [10]15-65[80] ng/μL for PCR products 900-1200 bps long [15]20-80[120] ng/μL for PCR products 1300-2000 bps long Concentrations lower than the lower bracketed limit will definitely NOT give good product, with variable success up to the lower non-bracketed limit.
 Concentrations higher than the upper-bracketed limit could cause potential problems, especially in larger size PCR products, and should ideally be diluted, at least until you have a feel for how your sequences work.

 NOTE: Beckman-Coulter (CEQ) process uses a different dye chemistry to ABI systems used elsewhere.
-If you plan to send your sequences off to be run elsewhere you will probably need to use ABI BigDye reagents, not our standard reagents.

 Note: we usually use a 1/4 reaction, and it works reliably in all cases so far.
-If you are planning to send your sequences to be run elsewhere or are getting consistently bad reactions, using half reactions MAY be a better option: see Matt for suggestions and correct protocol.

 NOTE: For a sequence reaction you must add only one primer to get readable sequence.
 A short (< c.
 5-600 bps) region is usually sequenced in two reactions using the same primers for the PCR.
-Longer regions need internal primers as well to get all of the sequence.
-In our experience Beckman sequence data is prone to more random noise than ABI chemistry, making it (usually) essential to sequence both fwd and reverse strands.
+Longer regions need internal primers as well to get all of the sequence

-The cycle sequence reaction requires the following reagents per reaction [for a 1/4 reaction, $10 \mu L$ total volume]:
+The cycle sequence reaction requires the following reagents per reaction [for a 1/4 reaction, 10 μL total volume]: